-12.5 Acoustic Docking
+11.5 Acoustic Docking

-Successful completion of the Acoustic Docking task will demonstrate the ability to detect an underwater acoustic signal, localize to the source, and maneuver into and out of a defined area.
+Successful completion of the Acoustic Docking task will demonstrate the ability to detect

 The vehicle executes a sequence of docking and undocking maneuvers based on which beacon is active.
 Each docking bay is fitted with an acoustic beacon, only one of which will be active during a run.